ManicMiners/docs/_pages/ClassesMiners.md

 - It is common to use `miner` collection class in the trigger and use `=lastminer` or `save` in an event chain.
 - Undiscovered miners and their triggers are inactive until they are discovered.

+>Specifying an id only works on miners that are part of the map.
+There is no way to dynamically assign at runtime a miner using the id.

 ## Properties
 These are the class properties specific to miners.
 Properties start with the dot `.` character followed by the name after the object variable or collection name.